ethereum/ethereum-org-website/src/content/enterprise/index.md

 - Build new business models and value creation opportunities
 - Competitively future-proof their organization

-Enterprise blockchain applications can be built on the public permissionless Ethereum [Mainnet](/glossary/#mainnet), or on private blockchains that are based on Ethereum technology.
+Enterprise blockchain applications can be built on the public permissionless Ethereum <GlossaryTooltip termKey="mainnet">Mainnet</GlossaryTooltip>, or on private blockchains that are based on Ethereum technology.
 Find more information on [private Enterprise Ethereum chains](/enterprise/private-ethereum/).

 ## Public vs private Ethereum {#private-vs-public}